UPDATED: 04/30/2016 — see Change Log

+UPDATED: 04/30/2016 — see Change Log**

     FEEDSTOCK: Natural gas

     US Nitrogen’s groundbreaking ceremony took place in February 2012; at that time, the company expected to start production in March 2014.
-Since then, the project appears to have become mired in planning snafus, creating a cascade of regulatory and legal disputes, most of which are now resolved.
+Since then, the project became mired in planning snafus, creating a cascade of regulatory and legal disputes, most of which are now resolved.